Skip to content

 Transparent business environment

-Singapore is considered one of the least corrupt countries in the world and its government is a keen proponent of business transparency.
+Singapore is one of the least corrupt countries in the world and its government is a keen proponent of business transparency.

 Business-friendly tax regime